Chemical peels in London

 Structure and function of skin

-The skin is the largest organ of the human body and covers its entire surface area.
+The skin is the human body’s largest organ and covers its entire surface area.
 The total weight of skin averages just under 3kg in a 70kg male.
-On a daily basis, the skin is exposed to harsh conditions including sun damage.
-The skin possesses a number of adaptations which serve to protect the skin effectively against the daily ‘skin stressors; of excessive heat, light, injury and radiation.
-In the skin, there are two main layers, the outer epidermis and the inner dermis.
-There is also a third layer beneath the dermis and this is the subcutaneous fat layer.
+Daily, the skin is exposed to harsh conditions, including sun damage.
+The skin possesses several adaptations that serve to protect it effectively against daily ‘skin stressors: excessive heat, light, injury, and radiation.
+The skin has two main layers: the outer epidermis and the inner dermis.
+There is also a third layer beneath the dermis, the subcutaneous fat layer.

 The Epidermis

 The outer epidermis is the most superficial layer of the skin and is made of a regular arrangement of skin cells roughly 5-6 layers deep, depending on the part of the body.
-The skin of the eyelid is exceptionally thin where, as the skin of the sole of the foot can be a few millimetres thick.
+The skin of the eyelid is exceptionally thin, as the skin of the sole can be a few millimetres thick.

 The four constituent parts of the epidermis:

-- Stratum corneum: This is the flattened skin cell layer that is continuously being shed.
-This layer completely renews itself approximately every 4 weeks.
+- Stratum corneum: This is the flattened skin cell layer continuously being shed.
+This layer completely renews itself approximately every four weeks.

-- Stratum granulosum: This is the transition layer between the new skin cells and the old, flattened skin cells at the stratum corneum.
+- Stratum granulosum is the transition layer between the new skin cells and the old, flattened skin cells at the stratum corneum.

 - Stratum spinosum: Newly formed skin cells are pushed up from the stratum basale into the stratum spinosum.